ART for Diffusion Sampling: A Reinforcement Learning Approach to Timestep Schedule: Additional Results

 For completeness, we include additional visual results for CIFAR--10 at all NFEs considered in the main text, as shown in Figure~\ref{fig:cifar10-three-in-a-row}.
-Each panel displays a grid of samples generated under a timestep schedule (Uniform, EDM, or ART-RL).
-Within each panel, the rows correspond to increasing NFEs, allowing visual inspection of how sample quality improves as more function evaluations are used.
+Each panel displays a grid of samples generated under a timestep schedule, and rows correspond to increasing NFEs.
 The ART-RL samples exhibit faster refinement across NFEs, consistent with the quantitative FID results reported in Section~\ref{subsec:cifar}.